 The Northern Ireland Assembly has a slightly different, single-transferrable vote (STV) system whereby each constituency elects six Assembly Members (AMs).
 Such an STV system could work well at Westminster if MPs were elected on a county-wide basis, removing the need for time-consuming boundary reviews every decade or so.
 And any system that removes the argy-bargy of large-scale boundary changes that will dominate British politics for the next two years could win public support once the dust settles.

-Many people assume that Labour will lose the 2020 election whatever happens, but if the boundary changes lead to a big meltdown Labour’s different factions may finally agree that voting reform is the only way to ensure that once Labour finally does return to power it can stay there.
+Many people assume that Labour will lose the 2020 election whatever happens, but if the boundary changes lead to a big meltdown Labour’s different factions may finally agree that voting reform is the only way to ensure that when Labour finally does return to power it can stay there.
 A rainbow coalition between Labour, the Greens, SNP and Lib Dems may be messy but it’s preferable to a permanent Tory government.

 Those who believe that the British people are never interested in voting reform should cast their mind back to the nineteenth century: the 1832 Reform Act would not have been passed without a grassroots revolt by men – and later women – who were sick and tired of being denied a voice.
 Sooner or later, people will wonder why the House of Commons has been trimmed by 8% while the Lords continues to be packed with cronies.
 Sooner or later, the Tories will come unstuck and the British people will tire of an elected dictatorship (remember Margaret Thatcher and the Poll Tax?).